 Unless you’ve visited Amish country recently, you may have thought pickled eggs are a thing of the past.
 Not so!
-Amish Pickled Eggs and Beets are a great snack, an easy breakfast on the go, and they’re delicious on a salad.
+Amish Pickled Red Beet Eggs are a great snack, an easy breakfast on the go, and they’re delicious on a salad.

 So many things can be pickled!